mirochaj/ares/doc/example_mcmc_gs.rst

 Fitting the Global 21-cm Spectrum
 ---------------------------------
-A fast model that yields semi-realistic global 21-cm signals is one which treats the Lyman-:math:`\alpha`, ionization, and thermal histories as a tanh functions (see `Harker et al. 2016 <http://adsabs.harvard.edu/abs/2016MNRAS.455.3829H>`_), so that's what we'll use in this example.
+A fast model that yields semi-realistic global 21-cm signals is one which treats the Lyman-:math:`\alpha`, ionization, and thermal histories as tanh functions (see `Harker et al. 2016 <http://adsabs.harvard.edu/abs/2016MNRAS.455.3829H>`_), so that's what we'll use in this example.

 First, define the parameters that remain unchanged from model to model (mostly abstracted away by ``problem_type=101`` and ``tanh_model=True`` settings), including some metadata blobs: